 At Plenty we’re also working on making sustainable choices.
 Our Plenty kitchen paper comes in recyclable and CO2-reduced packaging.

 There are so many ways to reduce your carbon footprint by using water more efficiently.
-For one, start using cooler temperatures when you wash – whether that’s yourself or your clothes.
-Less heat means less energy consumed.
+For one, using cooler temperatures when you wash – whether that’s yourself or your clothes – means less heat and therefore less energy consumed.

-- Investing in a water butt instead of using the hose to water the garden
+- Investing in a water butt that collects rain to water the garden with instead of using a hose.

 Consistency and regularity are key, so when you put all of these tips together in everyday life it’ll really help reduce your carbon footprint.
 Some of the daily changes we can all make to reduce our carbon footprint include:

-Combine daily tasks that incorporate a greener approach with all of the above tips and you’ll be well on your way to reducing your carbon footprint, – and your niece’s, if you decide to pass on your wisdom and teach her about important things like plastic pollution, the environment and carbon footprints when she’s a bit older.
+Combine daily tasks that incorporate a greener approach with all of the above tips and you’ll be well on your way to reducing your carbon footprint.